CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 - It prints `Unable to establish a connection.`.

-- It prints `Successfully connected to the database.` and `4VikkiFernando2005-05-17Female `.
+- It prints `Successfully connected to the database.` and `4 Vikki Fernando` in separate lines.

-- It prints `Successfully connected to the database.` and `Vikki Fernando 2005-05-17 Female `.
+- It prints `Successfully connected to the database.` and `4 Vikki Fernando 2005-05-17 Female` in separate lines.

 /// type=MS, answer=[2,3,4,5]